By: Andrea Dillon

-- What does this homeschool jargon mean?
+What does this homeschool jargon mean?

 Legal terms in homeschool laws can be hard to understand.
 If you are struggling with specific terms, take a look at our Homeschool Laws Glossary.
 This page covers most of the legal terms in a state’s homeschool law and can help you understand their meaning.

 - Do we have to name our homeschool?

 - Can I be investigated for legal education neglect?

-Many that are against homeschooling like to spout that homeschooling is education neglect.
+Many that are against homeschooling like to spout that homeschooling is educational neglect.
 The best way to protect yourself from that accusation is to follow your homeschooling laws and document all learning.

 - Do I have to join the Home School Legal Defense Association?